Diagnosis

 A number of treatments can help restore function to the affected muscles.

 - Electrical stimulator.
 Stimulators can activate muscle served by an injured nerve while the nerve regrows.
-However, this treatment may not be effective for everyone.
-Your healthcare professional can discuss electrical stimulation with you if it's an option.
+But this treatment may not work for everyone.
+A healthcare professional can talk with you about whether electrical stimulation is an option.

 - Physical therapy.
-Therapy involves specific movements or exercises to keep affected muscles and joints active.
-Physical therapy can prevent stiffness and help restore function and feeling.
+Therapy uses specific movements or exercises to keep affected muscles and joints active.
+This can prevent stiffness and help restore function and feeling.

 - Exercise.
-Exercise can help improve muscle strength, maintain range of motion and reduce muscle cramps.
+Exercise can strengthen muscle and support range of motion.
+It also may lessen muscle cramps.

 Clinical trials